Chatham, Kent

 Chatham (/ˈtʃætəm/ CHAT-əm) is a town within the Medway unitary authority in the ceremonial county of Kent, England.
-The town forms a conurbation with neighbouring towns Gillingham, Rochester, Strood and Rainham.
-In 2020 it had a population of 80,596.
+It forms a conurbation with the neighbouring towns of Gillingham, Rochester, Strood and Rainham, and had a population of 80,596 in 2020.

-The town developed around Chatham Dockyard and several barracks for the British Army and the Royal Navy, together with 19th-century forts which provided a defensive shield for Chatham Dockyard.
-The Corps of Royal Engineers is still based in Chatham at Brompton Barracks.
+The town developed around Chatham Dockyard, established as a Royal Naval Dockyard in 1567, along with barracks for the British Army and the Royal Navy.
+A chain of defensive fortifications, including Fort Amherst (begun 1756) and expanded during the Napoleonic Wars, was constructed to protect the dockyard from land-based attack.
+The Corps of Royal Engineers remains based at Brompton Barracks.